Title Case Converter

 Applies standard rules and capitalizes first letters.
 Brand names with unconventional casing need manual adjustment.

-Does it capitalize after colons?
+Does this really capitalize after colons?

 The first word after a colon is typically capitalized across most style guides.

-Can I use it for email subjects?
+Could I use it for email subjects?

 Yes.
 Campaign Monitor research shows title-cased subjects have 10-20% higher open rates.